AurelieBnt/worlds-of-game/README.md

 # Connection to Webserveur (Alwaysdata)

-We will **connect** to the Words of Game server with the following identifiers:
+We will **connect** to the Worlds of Game server with the following identifiers:

 * [Alwaysdata](https://admin.alwaysdata.com/login/)